UniversalDependencies/docs/_ja-overview/introduction.md

 ## Other annotations (syntax related only)
 * Scope of Negation for BCCWJ
 * Passive Auxiliary Verb for BCCWJ

-## Issues General
-* Both of Mainichi Newspaper and BCCWJ are non-free resources.

 # Contributors